 This guide will offer a script for running Vault locally for testing.
 Optionally, an existing Vault development environment may be used.
 When deploying to production, it is recommended to follow HashiCorp’s Vault Deployment Guide and Vault Production Hardening Guide.

-This section will describe tasks to configure in Venafi as a Service.
-First, a CA account must be added to Venafi as a Service.
+This section will describe tasks to configure in Venafi.
+First, a CA account must be added to Venafi.
 A CA account is a connection to a Certificate Authority API.
 Second, an issuing template must be created.
 An issuing template allows you to select a CA account and apply rules that enforce certificate attributes.
-Third, a project must be created in Venafi as a Service.
-A project is an area in Venafi as a Service that will enable Vault to request certificates.
+Third, a project must be created in Venafi.
+A project is an area in Venafi that will enable Vault to request certificates.
 Each project contains a zone.
 Lastly, you can retrieve the credentials and configuration that will be used by the Venafi Vault Secrets Engine from the Zone view.

 Step 1: Configure CA account

 Note that in this example GlobalSign will be used to demonstrate retrieval of publicly trusted certificates.
-Venafi as a Service also supports DigiCert for public certificate retrieval as well as a Venafi-provided CA for internal certificates.
+Venafi also supports DigiCert for public certificate retrieval as well as a Venafi-provided CA for internal certificates.

 Step 2: Create an Issuing Template